Ishant Sharma

 Ever since his return to the Test squad, he has performed really well.
 He played three Test matches during India's tour of England in 2014, where he won the Man of the Match award and performed admirably during the second innings of the Lord's Test, with figures of 7/74.
 He returned to ODI cricket with a wonderful performance which grabbed him his career-best figures of 4/34 against Sri Lanka later that year.
 He also played well in the 2014-15 Border-Gavaskar Trophy in three Test matches.
 This good run of form surprisingly made the selectors pick him for the 2015 ICC World Cup squad but unfortunately for him, he failed to recover from a knee injury which then meant that he couldn't take part in the showpiece tournament.

-Even in the Indian T20 League, he has been with a few different teams, which has raised questions about his ability to develop and perform in different playing conditions.
-He has played for around 5 different teams until 2019 and in the 2020 season of the Indian T20 League coming up, he will be representing Delhi with the likes of Kagiso Rabada and Chris Woakes.
+Even in the Indian Premier League, he has been with a few different teams, which has raised questions about his ability to develop and perform in different playing conditions.
+He has played for around 5 different teams until 2019 and in the 2020 season of the Indian Premier League coming up, he will be representing Delhi with the likes of Kagiso Rabada and Chris Woakes.

 Though since 2016, Ishant has been down the pecking order for the pacers of the Indian team due to the emergence of Mohammad Shami, Umesh Yadav, Jasprit Bumrah, etc, he has still shown time and time again that in the Test format, there is no one quite like him and thus captains like MS Dhoni and Virat Kohli both make it a point to include him in their Test squads.
 He was also part of the 2018-19 Border-Gavaskar Trophy held Down Under.
 Over time, Ishant has proven that he does have the necessary mettle to prove his worth in all formats but he has not been able to showcase it on every opportunity that has been presented.